decred/dcrdocs/docs/getting-started/user-guides/decrediton-setup.md

 The latest version of Decrediton can be downloaded from [https://decred.org/downloads/](https://decred.org/downloads/).

-> Windows
+??? info "Windows instructions (click to expand)"

     1. Download the Windows installer `decrediton-v1.2.1.exe`.

     1. Double click the installer and follow the instructions.
 This will install and automatically start up Decrediton to download the Decred blockchain and set up your wallet.

     1. The installer adds a shortcut to Decrediton on your desktop for next time you want to use it.

-> macOS
+??? info "macOS instructions (click to expand)"

     1. Download the `decrediton-v1.2.1.dmg` file.

     1. Double click the `decrediton-v1.2.1.dmg` file once downloaded to mount the disk image.

     1. Drag the decrediton.app into the link to your Applications folder within the disk image.

-> Linux
+??? info "Linux instructions (click to expand)"

     1. Download the `decrediton-v1.2.1.tar.gz` file.

     1. Navigate to download location and extract the .tar.gz file:

-    Ubuntu File Browser: simply right click on the .tar.gz file and select "Extract Here". <br />
+        Ubuntu File Browser: simply right click on the .tar.gz file and select "Extract Here".

         Terminal: use the `tar -xvzf filename.tar.gz` command.

         Both of these should extract the tar.gz into a folder that shares the same name. (`e.g. tar -xvzf decrediton-v1.2.1.tar.gz` should extract to `decrediton-v1.2.1`).
 If successful, this new folder should include a `decrediton` executable.

 ---